-Mahathir to be sworn in as Malaysia's seventh prime minister
+Mahathir, 92, sworn in as Malaysia's seventh prime minister

 Earlier on Thursday, Najib appeared to raise doubts that Mahathir would immediately take office because no single party had won a simple majority of seats in the 222-member parliament, and it would be up to the monarch to decide.

-Official results showed that Mahathir’s coalition won 113 seats, one more than the number required to rule.
+Official results showed that Mahathir’s coalition won 121 seats, comfortably more than the 112 required to rule.
 But it has not been formally registered as an alliance.

 In jubilant mood and cracking jokes, Mahathir dismissed any doubts he would be prime minister.
 “I got up late, lots of people got up late,” he replied when asked why there was a delay in swearing him in, noting that the election result was only officially announced around 5 a.m.